 |Interactive Tool: How Bad Are Your Urinary Symptoms From Benign Prostatic Hyperplasia (BPH)?|

-Urinary incontinence occurs when the muscle (sphincter) that holds your bladder's outlet closed is not strong enough to hold back the urine.
-This may happen if the sphincter is too weak, if the bladder muscles contract too strongly, or if the bladder is overfull.
+Urinary incontinence occurs when the bladder's sphincter muscle is not strong enough to hold back the urine.
+This may happen when:

-home, or even turning on a faucet.
-The bladder contractions can be caused by
+The bladder contractions that cause urge incontinence can be caused by many conditions, including:

 - Urinary tract infection.